B1nus/numple/README.md

-# numlang
+# numbo
-A simple programming language made for doing math with numbers.
+Numlang, abreviation for Number Language is a simple programming language made for doing math with numbers.

 # Syntax
 ```